Cold Snap Hurting Businesses in Stroudsburg

-“I absolutely hate the cold.
-I work bar shifts in Honesdale so it makes that no one comes out.
-I make no money because there are no tips.
-I absolutely miss the summer and hate the cold,” said Devyn Schneider, Honesdale.
+"I absolutely hate the cold.
+I work bar shifts in Honesdale, so it means that no one comes out and then I make no money because there are no tips.
+I absolutely miss the summer and hate the cold," said Devyn Schneider, Honesdale.

 The National Weather Service put out an alert for this weekend saying dangerously cold wind chills, as low as 30 below zero, are possible for many parts of our area.